kcin1018/ember-base/README.md

 ## Starting Project based on this

+* Replace <app-directory> with the application name you would like
 * Create an empty project and initialize git (`mkdir <app-directory && cd <app-directory> && git init`)
 * Add remote origin to new repo (`git remote add origin <your-new-repo-url>`)
 * Add another remote for ember-base (`git remote add ember-base ssh://git@bmiatlasp.chmcres.cchmc.org:7999/ossdevel/ember-base.git`)